United Covenant Service & Holy Communion

 Church Street Durham, DH1 3DQ, United Kingdom

-We are joined at St Oswald's by our friends from Durham City Methodists (Elvet Methodist Church and North Road Methodist Church) for a special United Covenant Service & Holy Communion on the Second Sunday of Epiphany, followed by refreshments in the Institute across the road.
+On the Second Sunday of Epiphany, we will be joined at St Oswald's by our friends from Durham City Methodists (Elvet Methodist Church and North Road Methodist Church) for a special United Covenant Service & Holy Communion, marking the beginning of the Week of Prayer for Christian Unity (WPCU) 2026, followed by refreshments in the Institute across the road.
+All are very welcome to come and join us.

 Preacher: